eyevinn-osaas/sgai-ad-proxy/README.md

           Base URL for interstitials (protocol://ip:port)
           If not provided, the server will use 'localhost' and the 'listen port' as the base URL e.g., http://localhost:${LISTEN_PORT} [default: ]
+      --couchdb-endpoint <COUCHDB_ENDPOINT>
+          CouchDB endpoint (protocol://ip:port)
+          If provided, the server will connect to the CouchDB instance to fetch transcoded ads 'COUCHDB_USER' and 'COUCHDB_PASSWORD' environment variables should be set for authentication [default: ] --couchdb-table <COUCHDB_TABLE>
+          CouchDB table name [default: transcoded_test_ads]
 ```

 ### Insert Ads